University of Southampton Students' Union: Sabbatical officers

+There were also at least 3 years where there were seven sabbatical officer roles.

 Student leaders

-In addition to the sabbatical officers, there are also student leaders who represent one particular area of Union activity such as the creative outlets, particular student activities or a particular group of students.
-As of October 2020 there are officer positions for:
+In addition to the sabbatical officers, there are also student leaders who represent one particular area of Union activity such as the creative outlets, particular student activities, or a particular group of students.
+As of June 2023, there are officer positions for:

 Staff

 The union's student officers are supported by a team of around 65 core staff and hundreds of support staff, which are mostly filled by current students at the university.
-The day-to-day operations are split into five directorates (operations, people, membership services, student voice, commercial services) led by the chief executive who since October 2022 has been Sonia Cottrell.
-Whereas the student body makes its contribution to the direction of the Union through Union Senate, the staff and strategic direction are scrutinised by the Trustee Board, composed of four Sabbatical trustees, four student trustees and four external trustees who all act as directors of the limited company and trustees of the charity.
+The day-to-day operations are split into five directorates (operations, people, membership services, student voice, commercial services) led by the chief executive who, since October 2022, has been Sonia Cottrell.
+Whereas the student body makes its contribution to the direction of the Union through Union Senate, the staff and strategic direction are scrutinised by the Trustee Board, composed of four Sabbatical trustees, four student trustees, and four external trustees who all act as directors of the limited company and trustees of the charity.

 Facilities

 SUSU has a range of facilities located on the Highfield campus and on the Winchester School of Art campus.
 The Union's Highfield buildings are arranged around a central plaza, named after the red brick paving of the area.
-It is frequently used by the Union to host events, for fundraising events and to hold the weekly market.
+It is frequently used by the Union to host events, for fundraising events, and to hold the weekly market.

-The main Union building, Building 42, is spread over four levels and contains 'The Bridge' coffee shop, the 'Plant Pot' offering sustainable, vegan and vegetarian cuisine as well as the offices of the Sabbaticals, meeting and activity rooms, 'The Cube' nightclub and bars which doubles as the Union Films cinema and sports facilities including a sports hall, squash courts, judo room, indoor climbing wall and dance studio.
-In addition to the main building, the Union also has part use of the three storey West Building, Building 40, and hosts the pub 'The Stags Head' (shortened to 'The Stag's'), activity spaces and the Advice Centre.
-The final building is the Union retail centre, containing the Union shop on the ground floor, the Union-run 'Shop on Top' clothing and gift shop above alongside a hairdressers and the Unilink travel centre.
+The main Union building, Building 42, is spread over four levels and contains: 'The Bridge' coffee shop; the 'Plant Pot', which offers sustainable vegan and vegetarian cuisine; meeting and activity rooms; 'The Cube' nightclub and bars, which doubles as the Union Films cinema; and sports facilities, including a sports hall, squash courts, judo room, indoor climbing wall, and dance studio.
+In addition to the main building, the Union also has part use of the three storey West Building, Building 40, which contains the offices of the Sabbatical Officers, and hosts the pub 'The Stags Head' (shortened to 'The Stag's'), activity spaces, and the Advice Centre.
+The final building is the Union retail centre, containing the Union shop on the ground floor, the Union-run 'Shop on Top' clothing and gift shop above, alongside a hairdressers and the Unilink travel centre.

 The Union also has a presence at the Winchester School of Art campus in the form of a permanent Winchester Manager and a space in the WSA Cafe that is shared with the university.